DISIC/politique-de-contribution-open-source/pratique.en.md

 * GOVERNANCE: describes project governance, roles and voting rights.
 An example is available in this repository [gouvernance.md]({{<relref "gouvernance.md">}})
 * NFR: choice of technical architecture of the project that do not correspond to functional requirements.

 These files must be in plain text or with minimum marking (ie Markdown).
-It is not recommended to use binary formats (ie PDF)
+It is not recommended to use binary formats (ie PDF).

 ## Heads source files

 According to the detailed recommendations in [https://reuse.software](https://reuse.software) each source code file must have its author, SPDX license ID, and a copy of the license in the local repository.

   * Examples of file header (headers):